 More and more of us are using our retirement to travel the world and enjoy new experiences now the drudgery of having to work is behind us.
 Ironically, even though we are generally living longer and healthier lives, travel insurance costs increase as we get older.
-This is because older travellers are seen as higher risk, for example more likely to fall ill when away than their younger counterparts.
+This is because older travellers are seen as higher risk, as statistically they're more at risk of injury and illness.

 Age is no barrier to travel however, as many insurance companies offer policies exclusively for the over 65s.
 They may cost more, but they are also more likely to have higher levels of medical and emergency cover.

 A cost-effective way of insuring a family travelling together is to buy a family policy.
-A standard family policy will usually cover two adults and up to four children (aged 18 and under), and includes the usual cancellation, lost luggage and medical expenses cover.
+A standard family policy will usually cover one or two adults living at the same address, plus at least one child and includes the usual cancellation, lost luggage and medical expenses cover.

 Some policies may have restrictions relating to age and whether the family lives together at the same address, so it's important to read the policy details to make sure the cover is suitable for your family.